mufkuw/m-paperless/docs/setup.md

     instructions](https://www.nltk.org/data.html) for details on how to
     download the data.

-# Migrating to Paperless-ngx
+# Migrating to M-Paperless

 Migration is possible both from Paperless-ng or directly from the 'original' Paperless.

 ## Migrating from Paperless-ng

-Paperless-ngx is meant to be a drop-in replacement for Paperless-ng and thus upgrading should be trivial for most users, especially when using docker.
+M-Paperless is meant to be a drop-in replacement for Paperless-ng and thus upgrading should be trivial for most users, especially when using docker.
 However, as with any major change, it is recommended to take a full backup first.
 Once you are ready, simply change the docker image to